 - 1. To receive and note Report C/22/11. - 2.
-As detailed in paragraph 2.1.4, to carry forward £77k of unspent 2021/22 budget.
+To approve the carry forward of £77k unspent 2021/22 budgets.

 INTRODUCTION

 - 1.1 This report brings the 2021/22 financial monitoring to a conclusion.
 It sets out the HRA's financial position at year end (subject to audit) and compares it against the latest approved budget and quarter 4 projections.
 The report covers both revenue and capital expenditure for last year. - 1.2 The formal Statement of Accounts for 2021/22 is being audited over July and August and will be submitted to Audit and Governance Committee at their meeting in September for approval.